 In reality, the best person to decide “who to see,” is you.
 Nearly all of the mental health practitioners listed here can provide talk therapy services; some are more willing to do so than others.
 It is helpful to know the limitations and the benefits to various professionals who specialize.
 In general you should know that Psychiatrists and Psych ARNP’s usually focus on medication; Psychologists are known for their skill in testing; Art, Music and Play Therapists apply a specific technique to a majority of disorders; Marriage & Family Therapists treat individuals in the context of significant relationships; Mental Health Counselors frequently view problems and solutions via the consumer; Clinical Social Workers see mental illness (and mental health) via broad influences—to treat the person it is believed the systems from which people operate must also be understood.
 LaRose is an LCSW, who specializes in Clinical Hypnosis, offering traditional mental health services, Life Coaching, and Practitioner Training Programs.

 Where to begin?
-Look for state license numbers, ask for a free initial consultation, ask if there is a diagnosis being made, ask to see a treatment plan and get a second opinion.
+Look for state license numbers, ask for a initial consultation, ask if there is a diagnosis being made, ask to see a treatment plan and get a second opinion.
 It’s good to ask whoever you see, as many questions as possible before you begin any kind of therapy—and to be sure that therapy is needed.
 If you still have questions, you may contact us anytime.

 For each professional click: